AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     Alternatively, you can launch CoPilot in your web browser directly from Aviatrix Controller as described in the next step.

-2. (Optional) Launch CoPilot in your web browser directly from Aviatrix Controller:
+2. (Optional) To launch CoPilot in your web browser directly from Aviatrix Controller:

     a.
 In Aviatrix Controller, under Settings, select CoPilot.

     b.
 For the CoPilot Association, set the status to **Enabled**.

     c.
 In the **IP Address/Hostname field**, enter the static IP address for your running CoPilot instance/virtual machine.
 This can be the private or public IP address of your CoPilot instance/virtual machine.
 The IP address specified here is used for connectivity between the controller and CoPilot for intra-platform communication (such as API message exchanges).
-If CoPilot is located in the same VPC/VNet as your controller, specifying a private IP can increase bandwidth and potentially save on cost.
+If CoPilot is located in the same VPC/VNet as your controller, specifying a private IP can increase operational bandwidth and potentially save on cost.
 If you enter the private IP address here, then go to the next step to specify the public IP address.

     d.
 If you specified the private IP address of your CoPilot instance in “IP Address/Hostname”, enter the public IP address of your CoPilot instance in the **Public IP (Optional)** field.
-This enables you to open CoPilot in your web browser directly from the controller homepage.
+This enables you to open CoPilot in your web browser directly from your Controller.

     e.
-From the controller homepage, in the action bar, click on the application icon and then select **CoPilot**.
+In the action bar of your Controller homepage, click on the application icon, and then select **CoPilot**.

 3. When prompted, enter the username and password of a valid Aviatrix Controller user account and click Login.
 Enter the static IP address of your controller and click Login.